 Delicious water kefir made with coconut water for additional electrolytes and nutrients.

-- Add ¼ cup of sugar to the jar, if using.
+- Add the sugar to a half gallon glass jar, if using.

 - Stir thoroughly to dissolve the sugar.

-- Add 1/4 cup of kefir grains to the sweetened coconut water.
+- Add the hydrated kefir grains to the sweetened coconut water.

-- Cover with a plastic lid, cloth cover or Fermentation Cap.
+- Cover the jar with a plastic lid, cloth cover secured with a rubber band, or fermentation cap.

 White sugar and organic evaporated cane juice crystals are the best choices with the coconut water.